dannyhlee/training-code/review-answers-wk5.md

 #### Why can Spark skip entire stages if they are the same between jobs?

 When Spark shuffles, it also writes to disk.
-When it writes to disk the data can be reused in the future jobs, so Spark will skip stages if the output of a stage already exists on local disk.
+When it writes to disk the data can be reused in the future jobs, so Spark will skip stages if the output of a stage already exists on local disk or is cached in memory.

 #### What is a reasonable number of partitions for Spark?